How do I get low-income internet?

 How do I get free government internet?

-There are several ways to qualify for the government’s Affordable Connectivity Program.
-If you have a household income of less than or equal to 200% of the federal poverty guidelines or have SNAP, Medicaid, Lifeline, NSLP, or a Federal Pell Grant, you should apply.
-For more info on qualifying, check our full list above.
+There used to be several ways to qualify for the government’s Affordable Connectivity Program.
+If you had a household income of less than or equal to 200% of the federal poverty guidelines or qualified for SNAP, Medicaid, Lifeline, NSLP, or a Federal Pell Grant, you could apply.

 How do I get internet for $10 a month?